GracielaQW/GracielaQW/README.md

 <h1 align="center">Hi 👋, I'm Graciela QW</h1>

-I'm a geeky physicist trying to make it in the work of Data Analysis.
+<h2 align="center">I'm a geeky physicist trying to make it in the work of Data Analysis.</h2>